-Objecti ve an d Pra actices Actual MIL Target MIL Notes (Evidence Supporting MIL Selection) MIL2 f) Continuity plans are evaluated and exercised. g) Business impact analyses are periodically reviewed and updated.
-MIL3 h) RTO and RPO are aligned with the function's risk criteria. i) The results of continuity plan testing and/or activation are compared to recovery objectives, and plans are improved accordingly. j) Continuity plans are periodically reviewed and updated. k) Restored assets are configured appropriately, and inventory information is updated following execution of continuity plans.
-5. Mai nagen nent Activities MIL1 No practices. a) Documented practices are followed for cybersecurity event and incident response, as well as continuity of operations activities.
-MIL2 b) Stakeholders for cybersecurity event and incident response, as well as continuity of operations activities, are identified and involved . c) Adequate resources (people, funding, and tools) are provided to support cybersecurity event and incident response, as well as continuity of operations activities. d) Standards and/or guidelines have been identified to inform cybersecurity event and incident response, as well as continuity of operations activities. МШЭ e) Cybersecurity event and incident response, as well as continuity of operations activities, are guided by documented policies or other organizational directives.
-IVILO f) Cybersecurity event and incident response, as well as continuity of operations policies, include compliance requirements for specified standards and/or guidelines.
+Objecti ve an d Pra actices Actual MIL Target MIL Notes (Evidence Supporting MIL Selection) m) Business impact analyses are periodically reviewed and updated. n) RTO and RPO are aligned with the organization's risk criteria (RM-1g).
+MIL3 0) The results of continuity plan testing and/or activation are compared to recovery objectives, and plans are improved accordingly. p) Continuity plans are periodically reviewed and updated . q) Restored assets are configured appropriately and inventory information is updated following execution of continuity plans.
+5. Mai nagen nent .
+Activities MIL1 No practices.
+MIL2 a) Documented procedures are established , followed , and maintained for EIR activities.
+IVIILZ b) Adequate resources (e.g., people, funding, and tools) are provided to support EIR activities. c) Up-to-date policies or other organizational directives define requirements for EIR activities.
+MIL3 d) Personnel performing EIR activities have the skills and knowledge needed to perform their assigned responsibilities.
+IVIILS e) Responsibility, accountability, and authority for the performance of EIR activities are assigned to personnel. f) The effectiveness of EIR activities is evaluated and tracked .